Skip to main content

 sudo chown root:root /etc/ssh/ssh_known_hosts

-Step 6: Test Host-Based Authentication
+Step 6: Test

 Terminal window

-# "Authentication succeeded (hostbased)"
+# Look for: "Authentication succeeded (hostbased)"

-Automation Script for Multiple Clients
+Automation Script

-Save as /usr/local/bin/distribute-host-keys.sh on the server:
+Save as /usr/local/bin/distribute-host-keys.sh on the server to collect keys from multiple clients:

 #!/bin/bash